Comment: Comment-1-

 CC Conformance Claims

-This PP-Module does not claim conformance to any packages.
+This PP-Module does not claim conformance to any Protection Profile.

-3 Security Problem Description
+3 Security Problem Definition

 This PP-Module is written to address the situation when network packets cross the boundary between a wired private network and a wireless client via a WLAN AS.
 The WLAN Access System provides secure communication between a user (wireless client) and a wired (trusted) network by supporting security functions such as administration, authentication, encryption, and the protection and handling of data in transit.
 To protect the data in transit from disclosure and modification, a WLAN AS is used to establish secure communications.
 The WLAN AS provides one end of the secure cryptographic tunnel and performs encryption and decryption of network packets in accordance with a WLAN AS security policy negotiated with its authenticated wireless client.
 It supports multiple simultaneous wireless connections and is capable of establishing and terminating multiple cryptographic tunnels to and from those peers.